rightsell/latex-workshop/guide/creating-a-document.md

 For example, the `\documentclass{}` command has options that can be set for font size and paper size, among others, by including something like [12pt, letterpaper], i.e. `\documentclass[12pt, letterpaper]{article}`.

+You may also want to set the margins of your paper smaller than the default LaTeX uses, in which case you can add `\usepackage[letterpaper, margin=1in]{geometry}` do your preamble as well.

 ## Setting the title and author

 Before your `\begin{document}` command, use the `\title{}` command with your document title in the braces.